 Now I sit here typing as I listen to the wind.
 I can’t help but think of the people that may be out on the street.
 I don’t mean people who are out for an even of frolic and fun.
 I am thinking of the homeless right now.
 I can’t help but worry about those that have no shelter when the weather is like this.
-If you think about those who are cold, if you happen to put yourself in their shoes tonight…
+If you think about those, who are cold if you happen to put yourself in their shoes tonight…

 I continue walking hoping to find shelter from the cold wind.
 My face is burning now from the cold air.
 My nose is beginning to run.
 I reach up to wipe away what has dripped off the tip of my nose.
 I have to laugh as I realize ice has collected just there.
 I keep going if for no other reason than to keep my blood moving.
 If I don’t stand still; if I keep walking my blood will continue to work its way through my body, keeping me, well not warm, but alive.
 I turn as my thoughts are interrupted by a car as it passes.
 They don’t even notice me.
 They look right through me as if I am not standing here freezing.
 I am not surprised.
 I see that all the time.

 I have now reached the alley that I am hoping will at least shelter me from the wind.
 I lean against the brick as I slide down that wall and sit, curled up hoping I can produce enough heat to keep my blood moving.
 My teeth begin to chatter again.
 My joints are getting stiff.
 Maybe I shouldn’t sit still.
 I’m really tired.
 I just need to rest for a little while then I will get up and move around some.
 I sit quietly with my thin jacket wrapped tightly around me.
 I can hear the noise of the night floating away.
 I can see my breath, so I must still be alive.
 It’s getting colder.
 I’m so tired.
-My eye lids are getting heavy.
+My eyelids are getting heavy.
 I force them open and look around one more time.
 I don’t see anyone.
 I only hear the voices as they slowly drift off into the night.
 My feet are starting to tingle.
 Maybe it’s warming up.
 My neck hurts, I need to straighten up.
-Instead I lean over and lay down, curling up tighter into a ball.
+Instead, I lean over and lay down, curling up tighter into a ball.
 I think my breathing is getting shallow.
 No, I’m just tired.
 I can’t stay awake; I don’t want to stay awake.
-If I sleep I won’t feel the cold.
+If I sleep, I won’t feel the cold.
 I don’t want to be cold anymore.
 I’ll sleep for a while.
 It’s ok, just for a few min….

-This is the life of a young girl freezing in an alley.
+The image above is the life of a young girl freezing in an alley.
 Will she wake up and walk to stay alive.
 Or will she freeze there curled up in a ball against that brick wall?
 You won’t know because this is where the vision ends.